fids-openresearchlab/BirdMOT-yolov3-det/README.md

 #ToDo: gif?
 --->

-The two Darknet Tools [DarkMark](https://github.com/stephanecharette/DarkMark/) and [DarkHelp](https://github.com/stephanecharette/DarkHelp) by Stéphane Charette have been used to create the tiled training data and to run the detection.
+The two Darknet Tools [DarkMark](https://github.com/stephanecharette/DarkMark/) and [DarkHelp](https://github.com/stephanecharette/DarkHelp) have been used to create the tiled training data and to run the training.
 ## Demo
 ![](demo_BirdMOT-det-yolov3-tiled.gif)